Top of Page

 We own network equipment; severs; construction, such as data centers; and assets such as software related to business mainly for network services and systems integration as well as back office systems and office facilities.
 We conduct impairment testing on these tangible and intangible assets if significant changes in business circumstances indicate that these may be recorded as impairment losses.

 We recognize that it is important for us to have more resources such as but not limited to, human resources, customers, application layer technology, and overseas business foundations, as well as to create synergistic effects to increase the scale of our business.
 The mergers and acquisitions transactions may not always be on good terms and conditions, bear the results we expect, or have synergistic effects.
 Although no such incident has occurred, we may incur a large loss of goodwill and exhaust time and our resources through mergers and acquisitions.
+In April 2021, we purchased PTC, a prominent Singaporean system integrator, for 44 million Singaporean Dollar, equivalent to JPY3,632 million, and made it our consolidated subsidiary.

 We invest in non-affiliated companies in order to further enhance our business relationships, in available-for-sale equity securities for fund management, and in funds which invest mainly in unlisted stocks.
-The breakdown of our investment securities held recorded on our consolidated balance sheets as other investments as of March 31, 2020 was JPY5,163 million of available-for-sale securities, JPY1,488 million of nonmarketable equity securities, and JPY2,348 million of investments in funds.
+The breakdown of our investment securities held recorded on our consolidated balance sheets as other investments as of March 31, 2022 was JPY9,244 million of available-for-sale securities, JPY1,645 million of nonmarketable equity securities, and JPY6,288 million of investments in funds.
 We may continue to acquire new investment securities.
 The value of our investment securities held fluctuates due, for example, to market value, as well as business situation.
 The fluctuation of such fair value is recognized as either comprehensive income (loss) or profit (loss).
 As for available-for-sale-equities held, their fair values are measured as equity instruments through other comprehensive income, unrealized profit (loss) of holding available-for-sale-equities due to fluctuation of fair value or realized profit (loss) (post-tax effect) due to a sale that will not be recognized as profit (loss) on the consolidated statement of profit and loss.
 It is not certain that we will be able to sell our investment securities held on favorable terms.
 Our results of operations and financial condition may be adversely impacted by the price of such investment securities sold, as well as the timing

 IIJ, as well as some IIJ Group companies, completed of telecommunication business notifications to the Ministry of Internal Affairs and Communications (MIC) and operates in accordance with the Telecommunications Business Act.
 If we are said to have failed to protect the privacy of communications within our business operation or to have improper business operation procedures, that could cause the Minister for Internal Affairs and Communications to order us to improve such business operation procedures.